Lab 8: Geospatial visualizations

 We start by defining two top-level variables to hold the departure and arrival “buckets”, which will be arrays with 1440 elements initially filled with empty arrays:

-Then, in onMount(), in the same callback where we converted trip.started_at and trip.ended_at to Date objects, we add:
+Then, in onMount() (or a corresponding async function that you call in onMount), in the same callback where we converted trip.started_at and trip.ended_at to Date objects, we add:

 let startedMinutes = minutesSinceMidnight(trip.started_at);